khutchuasopi-ops/Qa-Manual-Testing-Portfolio/05-AI-Writing-Workspace-QA/Test-Scenarios.md

 ### Actual Result

-The AI Assistant indicated that it was writing into a Draft, but the generated files were not created as the expected editable Draft content.
+The AI Assistant indicated that it was writing into a Draft, but the generated content was not created as the expected editable Draft content.
 In some cases, the assistant returned an error indicating that it could not place the edit.

 ### Status